mikelmaron/atlas-nethope-workshop/6-process-vector.md

 ### Instructions
 ![](assets/images/hdx-adm.png)

 - Find and download [Regional ADM2 boundaries](https://data.humdata.org/dataset/democratic-republic-of-congo-health-boundaries).
-This is a GeoJSON file.
+(A zipped copy is available in this repository at [data/DRC_ADM2.zip](./data/DRC_ADM2.zip)).
+Once unzipped, this is a GeoJSON file.

 - Copy your GeoJSON file onto the Atlas Fly Away Kit, renaming it to something that will identify it as yours.
 A temporary location is fine.
 For example: